 Art Therapy In Plymouth - Naoko Takematsu, MA, MFA, HCPC/BAAT reg.

 Art Therapy is a form of psychotherapy known to be a gentle way of treating trauma and various emotional struggles.
 We sometimes find that words cannot express how we feel, or what we have been through.
 Since Art Therapy does not need to solely rely on spoken language, it can access often inaccessible places, so that you can process your thoughts and feelings in a different way.
-Children who do not have the vocabulary to talk about difficult experience can greatly benefit from Art Therapy as well.
+It is also effective for children who do not have the vocabulary to talk about difficult experience.

 In Art Therapy, you do not have to be good at art, or even talking.
 Art materials allow you to have control, and they can let you externalise your difficult feelings without having to reveal everything; once they are ‘out there’, safely expressed in your artwork, you can take time to explore them slowly.
 I will respect your privacy and guide you through this process.